🏛️ AP® US Government Cheatsheet 2025

 1971

-Issue: Freedom of Press, Prior Restraint (1st Amend).
-Holding: Bolstered freedom of the press, establishing a "heavy presumption against prior restraint" even in cases involving national security (Pentagon Papers).
+Issue: Press Freedom, Prior Restraint.
+Holding: "Heavy presumption against prior restraint" even for national security (Pentagon Papers).

 1972